ruby/ruby/doc/yjit/yjit.md

 Some of the counters include:

-:exec_instruction - how many Ruby bytecode instructions have been executed :binding_allocations - number of bindings allocated :binding_set - number of variables set via a binding :vm_insns_count - number of instructions executed by the Ruby interpreter :compiled_iseq_count - number of bytecode sequences compiled
+* :exec_instruction - how many Ruby bytecode instructions have been executed
+* :binding_allocations - number of bindings allocated
+* :binding_set - number of variables set via a binding
+* :code_gc_count - number of garbage collections of compiled code since process start
+* :vm_insns_count - number of instructions executed by the Ruby interpreter
+* :compiled_iseq_count - number of bytecode sequences compiled
+* :inline_code_size - size in bytes of compiled YJIT blocks
+* :outline_code_size - size in bytes of YJIT error-handling compiled code
+* :side_exit_count - number of side exits taken at runtime
+* :total_exit_count - number of exits, including side exits, taken at runtime
+* :avg_len_in_yjit - avg. number of instructions in compiled blocks before exiting to interpreter

 Counters starting with "exit_" show reasons for YJIT code taking a side exit (return to the interpreter.)
 See yjit_hacking.md for more details.

 Performance counter names are not guaranteed to remain the same between Ruby versions.
 If you're curious what one does, it's usually best to search the source code for it &mdash; but it may change in a later Ruby version.

+The printed text after a --yjit-stats run includes other information that may be named differently than the information in runtime_stats.

 ## Contributing